AceBlazer/react-native-ultimate-starter/README.md

-* new pattern: ui calls service => service dispatches a transaction to store => middleware gets transaction from store and dispatches to thunk => thunk sends request and updates store => middleware removes transaction from store => ui uses selector
+* new pattern: ui calls service => service dispatches a transaction to store => middleware gets transaction from store and dispatches to thunk => thunk sends request and updates store => middleware removes transaction from store => ui uses selector logger implicit (if all gonna be passing by transaction reducer, we add logger there) performance implicit also (inside transaction)
 //figure
 * benefits of this pattern:
 //todo